fluiddyn/fluidsimfoam/doc/index.md

 # Fluidsimfoam documentation

-Fluidsimfoam is a Python package and a thin interface over OpenFoam.
-It provides a framework to (i) organize parameters, (ii) launch/restart multiple simulations and (iii) load simulations to read the associated parameters/data and produce nice figures/movies.
+Fluidsimfoam is a Python package and a thin interface over [OpenFOAM].
+It provides a framework to (i) describe in Python sets of similar simulations, (ii) organize parameters, (iii) launch/restart multiple simulations and (iv) load simulations to read the associated parameters/data and produce nice figures/movies.

 ```{list-table}
 * - Repository